 Community members came together to create a vision board for Digital Futures, that ultimately led to an application for funding support via a Federal Initiative 'Digital Enterprise Program'.
 The application for support was successful & work commenced on the development of local area training materials, workshops & advisory sessions.
 The project attracted community minded volunteer advisors & supporters, offering to provide in kind expertise & resources.

-The program was named 'Tamworth & Liverpool Plains Digital Enterprise Program' (DEP) providing digital development support to small businesses & not for profit community groups.
+The program was named 'Tamworth & Liverpool Plains Digital Enterprise Program' (DEP) providing digital support to small businesses & not for profit community groups.

 As the program was supporting not for profits (including charity groups) the DEP was supported via the local community in many ways including volunteers providing their time, local businesses donating resources to support the initiative & local government councils providing in kind support.
 A record of time & contributions received from the community was kept.